How to Remove the Last Character from a String in Excel

 =LEFT(A1,LEN(A1)-1)

-You can also use the TRIM function to remove any unwanted space you have after and before the string.
+You can also use the TRIM to remove any unwanted space you have after and before the string.
 Our example has a space between the “Champs” and “1”.

 trim-to-remove-unwanted-space